OBOAcademy/obook/docs/tutorial/pull-requests.md

 1. Click on the green box ‘Pull request’ to generate a pull request.

 <a name="reviewer"></a>

 ## How to find a reviewer for your pull request in an open source environment

 1. Depending on the level of your permissions for the repository, you may or may not be able to assign a reviewer yourself.
 1. If you have write access to the repository, you can assign a reviewer.
-1. Otherwise, you can tag people in the description of your Pull Request.
+1. Otherwise, you can tag people in the description of your pull request.
 1. Tips for finding reviewers:
   - An ontology repository should have an owner assigned.
 This may be described in the ReadMe file or on the [OBO Foundry website]().
 For example, the contact person for [Mondo](https://obofoundry.org/ontology/mondo.html) is Nicole Vasilevsky.
   - The primary owner can likely review your PR or triage your request to the appropriate person.
   - If you are addressing a specific ticket, you may want to assign the person who created the ticket to review.

 <a name="review"></a>

 ## How to review a pull request (PR)

 If you are assigned to review a pull request, you should receive an email notification.
 You can also check for PRs assigned to you by going to [https://github.com/pulls/assigned](https://github.com/pulls/assigned).